Fraud is a false representation about a material fact. It is any intentional deception

 The identity of an individual who chooses to make a complaint via the Internet E-Mail system cannot be protected by the EPA OIG.
 By choosing to use electronic mail, you are NOT anonymous and you give up any right to confidentiality.
 An individual who desires confidentiality MUST make the complaint(s) in person, by telephone, or U.S. Mail, and must request confidentiality.

-You can choose to email the Hotline at: OIG_Hotline@epa.gov or the message form below to report fraud, waste, abuse and mismanagement to EPA's OIG
+You can choose to email the Hotline at: OIG_Hotline@epa.gov to report fraud, waste, abuse and mismanagement to EPA's OIG